 Our club was formed in 1987.
 Currently, a priority for our club is to increase membership.
 If you believe in the values of Rotary and wish to actively contribute to club programs that benefit the Gualala Area community, we invite you to join Gualala Rotary

 Our club’s focus is education.
 Gualala Rotary’s Scholarship Program has provided more than $210,000 in scholarships to more than 50 qualified Point Arena High School graduating seniors for further education and training.
 For students in grades 6-12, Gualala Rotary recognizes the top achievers with an annual Student Awards Luncheon and a cash award of $50.
 Parents also attend, with school administrators handing out the awards.
 Each year more than 30 local students receive this recognition.

 We have no attendance requirements.
-However, we seek active members who attend as often as they are able and are willing to get involved in club activities, including our fund-raising events such as OktoberFest.
+However, we seek active members who attend as often as they are able and are willing to get involved in club activities, including our fund-raising events.